glennneiger/PeopleFinder/README.md

 • Simulate latency in the API call.

 ## Assumptions
-I retrieved the latest version of Visual Studio Community Edition, which was 2019 version 16.3 at the time of this writing.
+I retrieved the latest version of Visual Studio Community Edition, which was 2019 version 16.3 at the time of this writing, and wrote this solution with that version of Visual Studio.
+I believe that .NET Core 3.0 requires some form of VS 2019.
 It is also assumed that you would have access to NuGet and therefore able to retrieve/update/restore the packages listed in the Technical Architecture section below.

 ## Technical Architecture
 From a technical solution standpoint, the following frameworks/technologies were used to accomplish the proposed requirements and extra credit.